-The Key Stage 2 choir have also performed as part of the Herefordshire Performing Arts Festival every year, and have also performed within the local community at Birchams Grange Residential Home and Eastnor Castle for their Christmas celebrations.
+The Key Stage 2 choir have also performed as part of the Herefordshire Performing Arts Festival every year, winning their class in 2019, and have also performed within the local community at Birchams Grange Residential Home and Eastnor Castle for their Christmas celebrations.

 We are very lucky with all of the performance opportunities we are granted here at Eastnor and the variety of spaces we get to work in, and the different people we meet to perform with too.